maksim0-debug/subnautica-efool-custom-inventory/readme.md

 - Bulk item drop occludes PDA
 	- Workaround: close PDA to allow items to move away or manually look elsewhere before opening PDA again
 - Only tested on keyboard/mouse
-- Keybinds cannot be configured in the options menu

 # Other Mods